 Cost Per Point = Expected cost of each point that will eventually be redeemed

-Deferring the wrong amount of revenue can have unfortunate results, and both over- and under-estimations of how much to set aside can place a company in peril.
+When accounting for loyalty programs, it’s important to note that deferring the wrong amount of revenue can have unfortunate results, and both over- and under-estimations of how much to set aside can place a company in peril.

 Companies that set aside too much revenue risk setting the stage for an outcome known as “stuck revenue.”
 This creates an unnecessary depression in revenue, and keeps the “stuck” funds from being applied in more effective ways.